 Santa Barbara County Renters

 As the affordability gap for home ownership increases, more and more individuals and families have been forgoing the dream of home ownership and have turned toward rental housing instead.
 Currently renters have an even more difficult time in our local housing market.
 At the time of the 2000 U.S. Census, 40.6% of all county renter households paid more than 30% of household income for housing.
-By 2008 however, 56.3% of renters were paying over 30% for their housing and 25% were severely overpaying by more than 50% (American Community Survey, 2008).
+By 2018 however, 62.5% of renters were paying over 30% for their housing and 22% were severely overpaying by more than 50% (HUD CHAS, 2021 American Community Survey).
 15,744 low-income renter households across the county do not have access to an affordable home (CA Housing Partnership 2021).
 Santa Barbara County also ranked 4th among all 58 California counties for having the most severe cost burden for renters.

 By the Numbers: